JEMinick/E-Commerce-BE/README.md

 ## Installation
 <a name="installation"></a>

-Modules and packages required to be installed:
+Modules and packages required to be installed (specifics are defined in package.json):

 ```shell
 npm i